brainexcerpts/starcraft-transcripts/readme.md

 (Blizzard Entertainment® の所有物)

+ - <a href="https://rodolphe-vaillant.fr/entry/131/starcraft-1998-japanese-transcript-terran-campaign"> Browse the latest version on my blog </a> (Terran campaign)

 <img src="doc/preview.webp" title=""  alt="" >

 Original version is free to play or you can also buy the remaster: